2017

 East London NHS Foundation Trust

-Concerns summary Mental health clinicians failed to contact external providers when patients received treatment elsewhere.
+Concerns summary (AI summary) Mental health clinicians failed to contact external providers when patients received treatment elsewhere.
 There was also a lack of timely, face-to-face consultant psychiatric assessments for patients with worsening conditions, despite identified concerns.

 Barry Hodges